Residents and Other Customers

 (4) How do you determine your community excellence group's programs and services in the areas of health, the economy, and quality of life, as appropriate?

 3. The Communities of Excellence Framework views residents in two ways: as customers (users of the community’s offerings and the community excellence group’s programs and services—category 3) and as resources (to be engaged in doing the work of the community excellence group—category 5).

 3.1(1).
 The listening methods should vary, as appropriate, for the different resident and other customer groups defined in P.1a(3).
 They should capture actionable feedback from these groups on the quality of offerings, programs and services, and resident and other customer support.

-3.2 Customer Engagement: How does your community excellence group engage residents and other customers by serving their needs and building relationships?
+3.2 Customer Engagement: How does your community excellence group build relationships with residents and other customers and determine their satisfaction and engagement?

-(4) How do you build and manage relationships with residents and other customers?
+(1) How do you build and manage relationships with residents and other CUSTOMERS?

-(5) How do you manage residents’ and other customers’ complaints?
+(3) How do you manage residents' and other CUSTOMERS' complaints?